anuragkg07/BusinessWorkflow/README.md

   - This json file contains list of component
   - App execute the component in sequence as defined in json file
   - One component output can be passed to another component  as input (A-->B) and make sure that if B is expecting some input then A should return some output else it will break the execution of workflow.
 Hence the workflow should be properly defined in json file.
-  - This  supports only linear workflow such as A-->B-->C-->D-->B-->E and doesnt offer support for workflow with if and branch relations
+  - This  supports only linear workflow such as A-->B-->C-->D-->B-->E and doesnt offer support for workflow with branch relations

 Sample  json